An open source, decentralized and

 Ministry of Finance (MinFin)

-All three departments are pioneering their way, with BZK in the lead for the development of the Generic Digital Infrastructure, MinFin in charge of the development of the Generic Financial Infrastructure and JenV in the lead for DigiAkkoord and many other innovations within their domain.
+All three departments are working on initiatives, with BZK leading the development of a General Digital Infrastructure, MinFin in charge of the General Financial Infrastructure and JenV heading DigiAkkoord and many other innovations within their domain.

-What does the partner offer.
-Based upon results the Ministry will talk with all the stakeholders involved and create a plan to proceed.
-This will depend on the adaptability of the protocol, the open source license chosen and the role that the department can play to further this idea.
+What does the partner have to offer: Depending upon the results, the Ministry will talk with all involved stakeholders and create a plan to proceed.
+This will depend on the adaptability of the protocol, the chosen open source license and the role that the department can play to further this idea.

 Flores Bakker – Enterprise Architect for the Ministry of Finance

 Any questions?
-Please approach Flores and the entire Track through the community Digital Nation’s Infrastructure group:
+Please contact Flores and the entire Track through the community Digital Nation’s Infrastructure group: